 Laura was born and raised in Fresno, California and earned a Bachelor of Arts in Communication and a certificate in ESL Linguistics from CSU Fresno.
 She also accidentally received a certificate in community change and social justice, but that’s a story for another time.

-Laura has spent time serving the people of Guatemala as well as being involved with several Fresno based nonprofits.
+Laura has traveled to Guatemala twice in partnership with a missions organization and has been involved with several Fresno based nonprofits.
 Both of these experiences have been instrumental in cultivating her passion for sustainable and holistic organizations.

-Before joining the WAVS team, she worked at Baird Middle School as an English intervention teacher and at Break the Barriers as a swim instructor.
+Before joining the WAVS team in 2020, she worked at Baird Middle School as an English intervention teacher and at Break the Barriers as a swim instructor.

 WAVS STAFF IN GUINEA-BISSAU